bird-house/emu/docs/source/tutorial/using_docker.rst

 Tutorial: using Docker
 ======================

 Emu WPS is available as docker image.
-You can download the docker image from `DockerHub <https://hub.docker.com/r/birdhouse/emu/>`_ or build it from the provided Dockerfile.
+You can download the docker image from `DockerHub`_ or build it from the provided Dockerfile.

 Start the container with the following command:

 .. code-block:: sh

-  $ docker run -i -d -p 5000:5000 -p 8000:8000 --name=emu birdhouse/emu
+  $ docker run -d -p 5000:5000 --name=emu birdhouse/emu

-The ports are:

-  * PyWPS port: 5000
-  * NGINX file service port for the outputs: 8000
+It is using the port 5000 for the PyWPS service and also to access the WPS outputs.

 You can map the container port also to another port on your machine, for example: ``-p 8094:5000`` (your machine port=8094, container port=5000).